 Pedalling home along a tree-lined street which is set aside for bicycles, I heard a crash.
 A man reaching up to put his brown wine bottle in the brown glass bin had tipped forward and toppled like a tree – at first I thought he must be drunk.
 He actually flung his legs up in the fall and took a few tips to settle, like a rocking horse set rocking.
 I had jammed on my brakes.
-“Alles okay?”
 There was nobody about, just him and me.

 I asked the elderly man, “Sind Sie verletzt?”
-Are you injured?
+Are you hurt?
 He passed a hand uncertainly over the crown of his head, showing me where there might be an injury, and in response to this mute plea for mothering I passed my own hand very softly over the tender scalp, as downy as a baby’s but for the sparse, short, grey, bristling old hairs.
 “How are you getting home?”
 I asked him, “you’re not driving, are you?”
 We stood there assuring each other.
 I told him the skin on his head was not broken.
-He told he he would be sure to be careful getting home.
+He told me he would be sure to be careful getting home.
 “Just be tender with yourself,” I told him, as I should rather more often tell myself.

-During the phone call I watched two dog owners whose dogs – one large, one small – had woven an enthusiastic wreath almost running counter-clockwise passing the leashes over one another’s hands, trying to untangle the beasts: I saw them laughing when they couldn’t keep up, for the dogs running clockwise in the centre had passed into almost a blur.
-I saw a toddler pitched forward and running on the balls of his feet as he approached the road – there were no cars coming and his mother looked on unworried from a few paces behind but nonetheless a young girl who was stepping onto the pavement with her friend stopped her body in front of him, forming a kindly barrier, mashing her feet, making it into a game, and then stepped aside without a word when his mother had caught up with him and he was safe again.
+During the phone call I watched two dog owners whose dogs – one large, one small – had woven an enthusiastic wreath running counter-clockwise, passing the leashes over one another’s hands.
+They kept trying to untangle the beasts but the dogs running clockwise sniffing one another’s butts had passed into a blur.
+I saw a toddler pitched forward and running on the balls of his feet as he approached the road.
+There were no cars coming and his mother looked on unworried from a few paces behind but nonetheless a young girl stepping onto the pavement with her friend stopped her body in front of him, forming a kindly barrier.
+She stood mashing her feet and chatting to him, distracting him and making it a game, then stepped aside without a word when his mother had caught up with him and he was safe.